Fructose: the new F word

 Store it as glycogen or fat.
 In a process called glycogenesis, the liver strings glucose molecules into long chains of animal starch called glycogen, which is stored in the liver.
 If the liver’s glycogen tank is already full, glucose can be turned into fat instead (lipogenesis).
 The healthy liver doesn’t store much fat; it prefers to ship it out to other cells by releasing it into the bloodstream as triglycerides.

-So, as you can see, glucose is a versatile little dude whose destiny depends on sophisticated signals between food, hormones, the liver, and the rest of the body.
+So, as you can see, glucose is a versatile molecule whose destiny depends on sophisticated signals between food, hormones, the liver, and the rest of the body.
 How is fructose different?
 Have a nice big swig of agave syrup (mostly fructose, as you’ll see in article four) and we’ll get started.

 Differences between glucose and fructose metabolism